Columbus Common Council votes to remove Christopher Columbus statue from current location, future unknown

 "I don’t want our city to be some kind of backwards joke to the world," she said.
 "That is simply how we will be seen."

-She said that if there were a referendum, whatever the result would end up being, it would be one for the history books, portraying Columbus as a palce without a care for humanity.
+She said that if there were a referendum, whatever the result would end up being, it would portray Columbus as a place without a care for humanity.

-I don’t want our city to be some kind of backwards joke to the world," Reid said.
-"That is simply how we will be seen."
+"Columbus is better than this," she said.
+"We have to be better than this."

-Council member Katie Ryan said she went back and forth of the idea of a referendum and that she thought council member Ian Gray makes a good point when he says that they can't wait for the minority to become a majority.
-She said she hasn't heard anyone say they want to destroy the statue or erase history.
+Council member Katie Ryan said she hasn't heard anyone say they want to destroy the statue or erase history.

 "An enormous amount of time has already been spent on this issue and I think putting the community through a referendum process might be too much for stretching it out for months and months and months," she said.
 "I believe we were elected to make decisions for this community."

-Gray himself said that he thinks it's best to come to a conclusion and move forward, instead of dragging the issue out further with a referendum and contributing to animosity.
+Gray said it would be best to come to a decision and move forward, instead of dragging the issue out further with a referendum and contributing to animosity.

-John Waltz, from outside Columbus and part of the local Knights of Columbus chaper, said the best option would be to keep the statue where it is.
+John Walz, from outside Columbus and part of the local Knights of Columbus chapter, said the best option would be to keep the statue where it is.
 Otherwise, the Knights of Columbus should become its caretakers.

 "I believe he was a real hero," he said.